 There’s also plenty of opportunity for a night out, so you won’t be disappointed if partying is your thing.
 With a fantastic variety of different bars and pubs, they’ll be a different beer or cocktail to suit, with a fantastic variety when it comes to the music scene.

-It’s impossible to mention travelling to England without mentioning the capital city.
+It’s impossible to mention traveling to England without mentioning the capital city.
 One of the biggest tourist destinations in the world, not just the country.
 The list of possibilities in the capital is quite literally endless.
 With so much history and culture, you’re quite genuinely spoilt for choice.
 Big Ben, Buckingham Palace, Tower of London, The London Eye, The British Museum.

 If you fancy a bit of retail therapy, The shopping spots in London have been made famous by the likes of the ‘Made in Chelsea’ cast.
 Covent Garden, Oxford Street, there’s plenty to get your teeth stuck into and a well-deserved way to spend your hard-earned travel pennies.

-For a whirlwind of a night out, head over to Shoreditch, Leicester Square or Soho.
-Tons of bars, restaurants and clubs to get stuck into, with a whole load of different live music venues to get yourself on board with.
+For a whirlwind of a night out, head over to Shoreditch, Leicester Square, or Soho.
+Tons of bars, restaurants, and clubs to get stuck into, with a whole load of different live music venues to get yourself on board with.

 The jewel of the North some in England say.
 Heading up past Manchester and Durham, but just south of Scotland, Newcastle has so much to offer and plenty of culture in its own right.
 Visit here for some more info.
 Just outside of the city you have the stunning Angel of the North, a huge statute which is a landmark in its own right.
 If you want to keep up the vibe of continuing looking at good things, check out the BALTIC Centre for Contemporary Art, an old flour mill that’s been turned into a contemporary art gallery showcasing some of Newcastle’s finest talent.